fmauri90/introsde-2016-assignment-1/1st_assignment_Maurizio_Franchi/README.md

 **Based on [Lab 3](https://github.com/IntroSDE/lab03):**

-1.3 two functions (getWeight and getHeight) that given the id of a person, retrieves the weight and the height of this person;
+1.3 Use xpath to implement methods like getWeight and getHeight (getWeight(personID) returns weight of a given person, the same for getHeight);
 2.3 a function that print all the details for each person stored in the file people.xml;
 3.3 a function that given the id, return the details of a person;
 4.3 a function that print all people fulfilling a condition on the weight (>90);